koalamer/vsc-labeled-bookmarks/README.md

 # vsc-labeled-bookmarks README

-Bookmarks with customizable icons, colors, organized into groups between which you can switch, keyboard shortcut for most functions.
+Bookmarks with customizable icons, colors and other visuals, organized into groups between which you can switch, keyboard shortcut for most functions.

 ![Screenshot](resources/screenshot.png)